naushad1979/BIBFAssignment/README.md

        "price": 23456.65
      }

    7. To get the product by Id, the endpoint will be http://localhost:7050/Product/GetById?id=2 where 2 will be changed as per your need.
+The Token setting will be         as 4.5 and The Method type will be GET
-The Token setting will be         as 4.5
+   8. To get all products, the endpoint will be http://localhost:7050/Product/GetAll and The Token setting will be as 4.5 and The Method type will be GET